a-castellano/toggl-jira-work-logger/README.md

 ## Usage

 **toggl-jira-work-logger** will use your toggl and JIRA accounts and users.
-You have to set the following environment variables before start using this utility.
+You can to set the following environment variables before start using this utility.
+Those variables values can be set as argumments.

 * **JIRA_URL** - Your Organization JIRA url.
 * **JIRA_EMAIL** - The e-mail that you use to log in your Organization JIRA account.
 * **JIRA_USER** - Your username
 * **JIRA_PASSWORD** - Your Password
 * **TOGGL_API_KEY** - Your [Toggl API token](https://support.toggl.com/api-token/)
+* ROUNDED_TIME - Round tasks time to this number of minutes (default is 0, time won't be changed)
+* VISIBILITY_OWNER - You are able to show JIRA work logs and comments only to certain groups or roles.
+Leaving empty this value mens that your comment will be public.
+Allowed values are role or group.
+* VISIBILITY_OWNER_NAME - If visibility owner has been set you must set the group/role's name, Developers for example..

 **Warning!** If you are using Docker you must include TZ environment variable to let the Docker Container know in which timezone we are.